MarvNC/mydramalist-native-titles/readme.md

 # MyDramaList Native Titles

-Displays the native title on titles of dramas and names of staff in MyDramaList.
+Displays the native name on titles of dramas and of staff on [MyDramaList](https://mydramalist.com/).

 [**Install**](https://github.com/MarvNC/mydramalist-native-titles/raw/master/mydramalist-native-titles.user.js)